To use an SSL from another company, you will need to complete the following steps:

 Matching RSA Key

-If you already have an SSL certificate and its matching RSA key, you may proceed directly to the installation form.
-If you do not know whether your RSA and Certificate match, please check using this tool before submitting them: https://www.sslshopper.com/certificate-key-matcher.html
+If you do not know whether your RSA and SSL Certificate match, please check using this tool before submitting them: https://www.sslshopper.com/certificate-key-matcher.html